Quillen cohomology of enriched operads: Introduction

-The construction of twisted arrow $\infty$-categories (of $\infty$-categories) $\Tw(-) : \Cat_\infty \lrar \Cat_\infty $ was originally introduced by Lurie [\cite{Lurieha}, $\S$5.2].
-We extend that to the construction of \textbf{twisted arrow} $\infty$-\textbf{categories of (fibrant) simplicial operads}.
+The construction of twisted arrow $\infty$-categories (of $\infty$-categories) was originally introduced by Lurie [\cite{Lurieha}, $\S$5.2].
+We extend that to the construction of \textbf{twisted arrow} $\infty$-\textbf{categories of simplicial operads}.
 Let $\P$ be a fibrant simplicial operad.
-Conceptually, the twisted arrow $\infty$-category $\Tw(\P)$ is defined to be the \textbf{covariant unstraightening} of the simplicial functor $\P : \textbf{Ib}^{\mathcal{P}} \lrar \Set_\Delta$, which encodes the data of $\P$ as an infinitesimal bimodule over itself (see $\S$\ref{s:algebrasencodingmodules}).
-In particular, objects of $\Tw(\P)$ are precisely the \textit{operations} of $\P$ (i.e., the vertices of spaces of operations of $\P$).
-For examples, $\Tw(\C om)$ is equivalent to $\Fin_*^{\op}$ the (opposite) category of finite pointed sets, while $\Tw(\A ss)$ is equivalent to the simplex category $\Delta$ (cf. Proposition \ref{p:twistass}).
+Conceptually, the twisted arrow $\infty$-category $\Tw(\P)$ is defined to be the \textbf{covariant unstraightening} of the simplicial functor $\P : \textbf{Ib}^{\mathcal{P}} \lrar \Set_\Delta$, which encodes the data of $\P$ as an infinitesimal bimodule over itself (see $\S$\ref{s:operadicmodules}).
+In particular, objects of $\Tw(\P)$ are precisely the \textit{operations} of $\P$ (i.e., the vertices of spaces of operations of $\P$), while the morphisms of $\Tw(\P)$ are given by the factorizations of operations.
+For examples, $\Tw(\Com)$ is equivalent to $\Fin_*^{\op}$ the (opposite) category of finite pointed sets, while $\Tw(\Ass)$ is equivalent to the simplex category $\Delta$.
+Moreover, we also give a model for the twisted arrow $\infty$-category of the \textbf{little $n$-discs operad} $\E_n$ in {$\S$\ref{s:twoperad}}.

 \begin{thm} (\ref{c:main}) Let $\P$ be a fibrant and $\Sigma$-cofibrant simplicial operad.
 Then there is an equivalence of $\infty$-categories